YuechenTUM/YuechenTUM.github.io/_posts/2024-05-15-GPU-Acceleration-for-CFD.md

 ---
 layout: post
 read_time: true
 show_date: true
-title: GPU acceleration for CFD
+title: GPU accleration for CFD
 date: 2024-05-15
 img: posts/20240620/HPC.jpg
 img_caption: "Photo by Bent Bach"
 tags: [CFD, High-performance computing, Ansys fluent, 3D model]
-category: technology
+category: opinion
 author: Yueechen
 description: "When using the commercial software Fluent for simulation, in addition to focusing on the results, time cost is also a significant factor.
 So can long-term CFD transient simulations be accelerated?"
 toc: yes